Control of Substances Hazardous to Health Regulations 2002

-The regulations are complementary to the Chemicals (Hazard Information and Packaging for Supply) Regulations 2002 (CHIPS) and the CLP Regulation which require labelling of hazardous substances by suppliers.
+The regulations are complementary to the Chemicals (Hazard Information and Packaging for Supply) Regulations 2002 (SI 2002/1689) (CHIPS) and the EU's CLP Regulation which require labelling of hazardous substances by suppliers.
 There are other regulations concerning the labelling and signage of pipes and containers (Sch.7), and since 2008 a further level of control mechanism on dangerous chemicals was added by the EU regulation on Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH).